 Corporations, limited liability companies, limited partnerships, and limited liability partnerships are required by statute to designate an agent for service of process.

 Currently, information for limited liability partnerships (e.g. law firms, architecture firms, engineering firms, public accountancy firms, and land survey firms), general partnerships, associations, and other entity types are not contained in the Business Search.
-If you wish to obtain information about these entity types, download, complete, and submit a Business Entities Records - Order Form to request copies of filings for these entity types.
+If you wish to obtain information about these entity types, download, complete, and submit a Business Entities Records - Order Form (PDF) to request copies of filings for these entity types.

 Note: Serving the designated agent is not the only method of serving a particular business entity with process.
 The Code of Civil Procedure and Corporations Code provide multiple methods for direct service and for substituted service of process.
 Please refer to the following code sections for further information:

 - California Code of Civil Procedure, section 415.30 (notice and acknowledgment by mail)

 - California Code of Civil Procedure, sections 416.10–416.40 (multiple methods of serving designated agents for service of process, as well as other agents of entities upon whom service may be made)

 - California Corporations Code, sections 1702, 2011, 2111, 6410, 6721, 8410, 8723, 9670, 12610, 12662, 15800, 15901.16, 15911.05.
 16310, 16905, 16914, 16962, 17701.16, 17707.07, 17710.05 and 18220 (methods of direct and substituted service of process for business entities)

 - Government Code section 12197 (substituted service of process fees)